Bridging Distribution Shift and AI Safety: Conceptual and Methodological Synergies: Label Shift

 \subsubsection{Trustworthiness}

-Beyond interpretability and alignment (see Sections \ref{sec:Trustworthiness} and \ref{sec:interpretability, content}), a model’s trustworthiness can also be enhanced through well-quantified uncertainty.
-In the ML pipeline, uncertainty can be categorized into different types, including aleatoric and epistemic uncertainty \citep{hullermeier2021aleatoric}.
+Beyond interpretability and alignment (see Sections \ref{sec:environmental-change-trustworthiness} and \ref{sec:content-change-trustworthiness}), a model’s trustworthiness can also be enhanced through well-quantified uncertainty.
+In the ML pipeline, uncertainty can be categorized into different types, including aleatoric and epistemic uncertainty~\citep{hullermeier2021aleatoric}.
 Here, we focus on the uncertainty in the model’s predictions, which can arise from various factors.
-For instance, consider an autonomous driving system that uses an image classification model to identify objects around the vehicle \citep{choe2024open}.
+For instance, consider an autonomous driving system that uses an image classification model to identify objects around the vehicle~\citep{choe2024open}.
 The system relies on these predictions to make critical decisions, such as yielding to pedestrians.
-However, in cases where an ambiguous object-like a realistic depiction of a human on an advertising board—appears, the model should express uncertainty rather than overconfidence.
+However, when an object that is outside or ambiguous with respect to the training label space appears—for example, a realistic depiction of a human on an advertising board that is visually similar to a pedestrian but does not belong to any seen class—the model should express uncertainty rather than confidently assigning it to a known class.
 Such calibrated predictive uncertainty improves the reliability and safety of the system.

-It is crucial that this uncertainty is quantified, as the model's prediction is further used to guide the system's decision.
-Various definitions of uncertainty quantification have been proposed \citep{he2023survey}.
-In our paper, we define uncertainty quantification at a high level as follows \citep{hu2023uncertainty}:
+It is crucial that this uncertainty be quantified, as the model's prediction is subsequently used to guide the system's decision.
+Various definitions of uncertainty quantification have been proposed~\citep{he2023survey, liu2025uncertainty}.
+In our paper, we define predictive uncertainty quantification at a high level as follows~\citep{hu2023uncertainty}:

-\begin{definition} [Uncertainty Quantification] In a classification problem, for each input $x$, uncertainty quantification derives a score $u \in \mathbb{R}$ from the outputs of the classification model $f$.
+\begin{definition} [Predictive Uncertainty Quantification] In a classification problem, for each input $x$, uncertainty quantification derives a score $u \in \mathbb{R}$ from the outputs of the classification model $f$.
 A higher score indicates that the model is less certain in the prediction. \end{definition}